How to Become a MAL Moderator

 Modified by Kineta, Mar 12, 2020 1:36 PM

 Oct 5, 2015 6:00 AM

 A Manga Moderator's duties include, but are not limited to:

 Site-wide recruitments for Manga Moderators occur approximately every 2 years.

-The last recruitment ended in September 2014.
-The next recruitment is expected: Now (Accepting Apps - Please re-apply if yours is 9+ months old).
+The last recruitment ended in July 2019.
+The next recruitment is expected: Now (Accepting Apps).

 You can demonstrate your enthusiasm and skills beyond an open application by contributing edits and additions to our databases regularly.